• Skip to primary navigation

 Related reading: Research-Backed Parenting Goals

 One of the hallmarks of positive parenting (which this blog focuses on) is looking at children’s behavior as communication.
 Children’s behavior usually has an underlying cause or motivating factor.
-For example, your child may appear disrespectful or angry but underlying that may really be an unmet need or feelings of anxiety.
+For example, your child may appear disrespectful or angry but underlying that may be an unmet need, feelings of anxiety, or that they simply haven’t developed the skills needed to handle the situation.

-When I reflect on these issues, I discovered several common issues that I think many parents experience with their children’s behavior:
+When I reflected on these issues, I discovered several common issues that I think many parents experience with their children’s behavior:

 Expectations that aren’t developmentally appropriate